Wiredcraft/test-backend/docs/guide.md

 ### Use Evaluation Data

-Generate 10 users with password "12345678":
+Create users with API requests is quite tedious.
+Luckily, there is a shortcut in this project:

 ```
 npm run cli:dev user:fill
 ```

+The above command will generate 10 users with password "12345678".

-Get token for the first user (user-1@gmail.com):
+Now let's get token for the first user (user-1@gmail.com):

 ```sh
 curl \